The Sunset Connection – Perspectives from SF's Sunset Neighborhood

 The podcast delves into the historical evolution of San Francisco's Sunset District, with themes surrounding community transformation, cultural diversity, and local history.
 In its inaugural episode, the discussion highlights the neighborhood's past as the 'Outside Lands' and examines how demographics shape the community’s cultural richness.

-The people who shaped (and are still shaping) the Sunset
+– The people who shaped the Sunset District;

-Whether you live here, grew up here, or are just Sunset-curious, this podcast connects you to the people, past, and possibilities of the west side.
+Whether you grew up here, live here today, or are simply Sunset-curious, this show connects you to the people, stories, and spirit of a neighborhood that’s constantly evolving, but never losing its heart.

 Email: [email protected]